TheNetherWatcher/Automatic-TikTok-generator/README.md

 ### Motion modules

 - [mm_sd_v15_v2](https://huggingface.co/guoyww/animatediff/blob/main/mm_sd_v15_v2.ckpt): Motion module used for generating segments of the final from the generated images (Recommended)
-- [mm_sd_v15](https://huggingface.co/guoyww/animatediff/blob/main/mm_sd_v15.ckpt) and [mm_sd_v14](https://huggingface.co/guoyww/animatediff/blob/main/mm_sd_v14.ckpt) are some other modules that can be used.
+- [mm_sd_v15](https://huggingface.co/guoyww/animatediff/blob/main/mm_sd_v15.ckpt) and [mm_sd_v14](https://huggingface.co/guoyww/animatediff/blob/main/mm_sd_v14.ckpt) are some other modules that can be also used.

 ### ControlNets

 - [control_v11p_sd15_openpose](https://huggingface.co/lllyasviel/ControlNet-v1-1/blob/main/control_v11p_sd15_openpose.pth): ControlNet for pose estimation from the given video
-- Upcoming support for depth and canny controlnets too.
+- Upcoming support for depth and canny controlnets too for better generated video quality.

 ### Prompt Travelling

 This is a technique that is used to give the model, instruction at which frame what to do with the output image.
-For example, if in the prompt body it is written like, 30 - face: up, camera: zoomed out, right-hand: waving, then in the output 30th frame, the image will be generated according to the given prompt
+For example, if in the prompt body it is written like, 30 - face: up, camera: zoomed out, right-hand: waving, then in the output 30th frame, the image will be generated according to the given prompt.

 ## Installation